msolefonte/tww2-vco2-main/docs/factions/dark-elves/README.md

 * **Short Victory Conditions**:
 	* Destroy factions:
 	    * Nagarythe, Exiles of Nehek, Clan Rictus
-	* Own 3 Black Arks
+	* Build the Sanctum of Quintex
+	* Build 4 Courts of the Dark Prince
+    * Get 1 Sorceress to lvl 20
 	* Capture 10,000 battle captives
 * **Long Victory Conditions**:
 	* Conquer, ally with or assimilate all provinces of Ulthuan:
 	    * Eataine, Yvresse, Saphery, Cothique, Avelorn, Chrace, Nagarythe, Ellyrion, Tiranoc, Caledor, Eagle Gate, Griffon Gate, Unicorn Gate, Phoenix Gate
-	* Construct the Dark Convent of Sorcery
+	* Build the Dark Convent of Sorcery and the Sanctum of Quintex
-	* Own 5 Black Arks
+	* Build 7 Courts of the Dark Prince
 	* Destroy factions:
 	    * Averlorn, Nagarythe, Exiles of Nehek, Clan Rictus, Hexoatl, The Drowned, Eataine, Har Ganeth
+    * Get 3 Sorceress to lvl 20
 	* Capture 25000 battle captives

 ### The Blessed Dread